mMazurkiewicz/StudioBabel.pl/README.md

 # StudioBabel.pl
 website for photographers

-Please use Chrome to open website due to that it uses ES6 and some older browsers may not be able read it.
+Please use Chrome to open website, others browsers, like Safari 10 have some issues with opening github links.